 How to Recruit for Startups

 There are several strategies you can use to recruit for a startup.
-For example, posting job listings on your company website or social media pages is a good idea as it is easy for candidates to apply to the position that interests them.
+For example, posting job listings on your company website or social media pages is a good idea as it is easy for candidates to apply for the position that interests them.
 Other strategies include utilizing an applicant tracking system that helps you organize and sort through resumes, or creating a candidate pool of potential hires by using online talent platforms.

 Use these tips to make sure you have enough employees on your team so your company can grow.